Corporation Tax: introduction: computation of profits

 For accounting periods ending on or before 31 March 1996, the prohibition on charges also extended to yearly interest.
 But ICTA88/S337 (3) then restricted the operation of the prohibition so that yearly bank interest payable was allowed if it was payable in the UK to a bank carrying on a genuine banking business in the UK.

-An investment company (see CTM08020 onwards) resident in the UK is allowed a deduction in computing its total profits for sums disbursed as management expenses.
+An investment company (see CTM08020 onwards) resident in the UK is allowed a deduction in computing its total profits (management expenses) for expenditure incurred on managing its investment business.